GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/customize_recipes.rst

 to customize a recipe and have DRAGONS run it.
 The easiest way to customize a recipe is to find the most appropriate one, copy it over and edit it.

-Here we will show how to write intermediate results to disk for inspection.
+Here we will show you how to write intermediate results to disk for inspection.

 The first step is to find a recipe and copy it to the local directory.
 Let's find the default NIRI science imaging recipe.